VenomEvl12/LocalizationScriptUnity/README.md

 ## LocalizeObservable

-	Place this script on your GameObject, you want to localize.
+	Place this script on your GameObject that you want to localize.

 	You dont need to set text on the Text Component.